-Autumn 2024 marks 50 years since the UK Health and Safety etc. Act (HSWA) was introduced.
+Autumn 2024 marks 50 years since the UK Health and Safety at Work etc. Act (HSWA) was introduced.
 We took this opportunity to join forces with our Health and Safety working group to capture why the Act is so important, how it came about and what difference it has made to our sector and the world of work.

 Many of those who were in work when the Act was introduced will now be either approaching retirement or retired but there are plenty of poster archives in libraries like the National Archives to remind us of how disconnected health and safety at work was prior to the Act.
 Health and safety regulations at that time were designed mostly for industrial and construction work environments or else issued in direct response to reduce disease outbreaks.
 There was a need for employers and employees to take greater responsibility to reduce the number of workplace fatalities.